Exploring Eagle Harbor,

 in the Upper Peninsula of Michigan

-This small village in the Keweenaw Peninsula is nestled around the harbor and faces north overlooking Lake Superior.
+The two small villages in the Keweenaw Peninsula are nestled around the harbor and face north overlooking Lake Superior.
 (Map) Bring your camera and plenty of film.

 The red brick Eagle Harbor Lighthouse sits on the rocky entrance to the harbor and is a working lighthouse as it still guides mariners across the northern edge of the Keweenaw Peninsula.
 The original lighthouse was built in 1851 but was replaced in 1871.
 This red brick lighthouse is still standing, is furnished with period furnishings, and open to the public from mid-June to early October, 10 a.m. to 5 p.m.
 Three Museums are open at the same time.
-Admission to the Light Station complex is $4 for adults, children are free.
+There is a small admission charge to the Light Station complex.
 If the buildings are closed, you are welcome to walk around and view this historic light house or take photographs.

 Eagle Harbor is a great place for cross-country skiing, snowshoeing, or snowmobiling on hundreds of miles of groomed trails.
 The area is very hilly in places so you can have lots of fun.
 There are also many hiking, biking and nature trails in the area.
 Many important historical sites in the area are just waiting for visitors.
 The Eagle Harbor area is a history buff's dream.